Valley polarization of Landau levels driven by residual strain in the ZrSiS surface band: Results

 Figure 4 shows the implementation of this method for a $\frac{\mathrm{d}I}{\mathrm{d}V}(\mathbf{r},V)$ measurement in a $4 \times \SI{4}{nm^{2}}$ field of view.
 Panels (a) and (b) show images of $L$($\mathbf{r}$, $V = \SI{-9.5}{mV}$) and $L$($\mathbf{r}$, $V = \SI{-7.0}{mV}$), corresponding to the energies of the LLs visualized in Fig. 3.
 A very subtle $C_{2}$ symmetric and commensurate stripe pattern can be seen superimposed on the modulations of the square Zr lattice.
 The $\mathcal{F} \left[ L(\mathbf{r}, V) \right]$ images are shown in Figs. 4(c) and (d).
 The intensity of the signal around the reciprocal lattice peaks shows the same reduction to $C_{2}$ symmetry as seen in Figs. 3(c) and (d).
+(We discuss the correspondence between symmetry-breaking modulations seen in Figs. 3 and 4 in more detail in Supplementary Note 4.)
 In panel (e) we illustrate the two superimposed lattice-commensurate stripe patterns, which can be thought of as the inverse Fourier transforms of the peaks marked in panels (c) and (d).
 At the $r$-space points that we label as the `bridge $a$' and `bridge $b$' sites, in principle, the contribution to the local density of states from either the `$a$' or `$b$' valley dominates the signal.
 Figure 4(f) shows four sets of sampling sublattices, including the $a$ and $b$ bridge sites, the atom-centered (Zr-centered) sites, and the hollow sites.
 We average the curves over each of the four sets of sampling points in order to mitigate noise, and take the curve from the hollow sites as a baseline that we subtract from the $a$ and $b$ site curves.
 The resulting valley-specific curves are shown in (g), and these can be compared against the spatially averaged curve shown above in Fig. 2(b).

 We perform a similar procedure to obtain valley-specific LL spectra under external magnetic fields between $B = \SI{4}{T}$ and $\SI{12}{T}$ in increments of $\SI{125}{mT}$.
 Using a further peak fitting procedure we can obtain values for the LL energies at each field value, building up comprehensive LL fan diagrams from which further band properties can be inferred.
-(See Supplementary Note 3 for all curves and for details of the sampling and fitting procedures.)
+(See Supplementary Note 5 for all curves and for details of the sampling and fitting procedures.)
 The LL energies obtained in this way for the $a$ site $\frac{\mathrm{d}I}{\mathrm{d}V}(\mathbf{r},V)$ curves are shown in Fig. 5(a).